 - Division of Cardiothoracic Surgery, Dr. Joseph Coselli, Chief

 - Division of Cardiac Transplantation, Dr. Kenneth Liao, Chief

 - Division of General Thoracic Surgery

 Want to learn more about what it is like to be a Denton A. Cooley Fellow?
-Watch the video interview with Ourania Preventza, MD, of the Texas Heart Institute and Baylor St Luke's Medical Center, and Michael Magarakis, MD, University of Miami, an award recipient.
+Watch the video interviews with Ourania Preventza, MD, of the Texas Heart Institute and Baylor St Luke's Medical Center, and Michael Magarakis, MD and Clauden Louis, MD, two recent award recipients.